annvnzndrvn/ds-cfg-help-bot/README.md

 + token - your bot's token
 + host - to store bot's application owner ID in case bot needs to reach out to her.
 + helpCmds - defined with a trigger (for example: &help) that will set off the corresponding response (return parameter in JSON file).
-+ greetOn - when set to TRUE, greets players to the server using any of the sentences added in the greetings array.
++ greetOn - when set to TRUE, greets members to the server using any of the sentences added in the greetings array.
++ greetOnReturn - if set to FALSE, help-bot will ignore members that come back to the guild and it will only send a greeting message to new members to the guild.
+Set this to TRUE if you want the bot to send messages to every member that goes online.
++ greetPrivate - set to TRUE to have the bot send the greeting privately or FALSE to have it sent to the greetChannel.
 + greetChannel - to store channel's ID where bot should send greetings to.
 + eventChannel - to store channel's ID where bot should send event reminders and announcements.
 + greetings - string array with greetings.